Smarter-revolution/Smarter-Revolution-Site/content/blog/why-training-videos-arent-changing-behavior.md

 - **Reinforcement is built in** with spaced repetition, not one-time viewing
 - **Practice is integrated** with video as reference, not replacement

+The same strategic thinking applies to [product demo videos](/blog/product-demo-videos-that-close-deals)—you need the right type of demo for the right buyer stage, not just any video.

 Video fails when organizations use it as a checkbox, a visible deliverable, or a way to prove they "did training" without investigating whether training was ever the right solution.

 > "The great end of learning is not knowledge but action."